ccb012100/dev-notes/Azure Pipelines.md

 Each step runs in its own process, so the environment (and env variables) is not preserved between steps

+### Informational Run

+Created by the system when it fails to retrieve the source code.

 ### `Succeeded with issues` vs `failed`

 If the step reports errors and/or warnings, it will be marked `succeeded with issues`.